 I was thrilled to meet her in 1991 soon after I had changed research fields from nuclear physics to structural biology, and I had the opportunity to discuss the latest developments in crystallography with her.
 She inspired me to stay in the field and make my career in it, and I know many other scientists on whom she had a lasting positive influence.

-She was also very active in standing up for her core beliefs as a pacifist and a Quaker.
+She was also very active in standing up for her core beliefs as a pacifist.
 For 12 years she was president of Pugwash, an organisation founded in 1957 dedicated to reducing the danger of armed conflict and which sought peaceful solutions to global security threats.
 She even inspired her former student Margaret Thatcher, who reportedly kept a portrait of Hodgkin in 10 Downing Street, despite their differing politics.

 Her life was a shining example to many so it would be entirely appropriate for us to honour her great scientific achievements, and help give her the public recognition she deserves, by putting her image on our new £50 notes.